Ringworm Treatment For Persian Cats

 16 ounce sized

-Lime Sulfur Dip stinks like rotten eggs - the house will stink, the cat will stink - everything will stink.
-However, it will kill the spores on the cat.
-If you want to make absolutely sure the ringworm is gone, you can ask your vet to follow up by doing skin scrapping and getting three negative results (the veterinarian will recommend when these skin cultures should be done).
+Lime Sulfur Dip stinks like rotten eggs—the house, the cat, everything will stink.
+However, it kills the spores on the cat.
+If you want to ensure the ringworm is gone, you can ask your vet to follow up by doing skin scraping and getting three negative results (the veterinarian will recommend when these skin cultures should be done).

-The Lime Sulfur Dip, coupled with the Sporanox® oral medication, will definitely eradicate the ringworm and your Persian cat(s) will be ringworm free.
-This is the only sure fire way to successfully treat ringworm in the Persian cat breed!!!
+The Lime Sulfur Dip and the Itraconazole oral medication will eradicate the ringworm, and your Persian cat(s) will be ringworm-free.
+This is the only surefire way to treat ringworm successfully in the Persian cat breed!

-Additionally, part of treating ringworm is either getting rid of (or disinfecting with bleach) all bedding, scratching posts, cat trees, litter box(es) and anything else the cat may have come into contact with.
-Every week after dipping the cat, clean and disinfect all cat-related items (bedding, litter box, scratching post, etc.).
-If the infected cat has been in contact with other cats in the household it is best to treat every cat in the household to avoid cross contamination and possibly passing the ringworm back and forth for months on end.
+Additionally, part of treating ringworm is either getting rid of (or disinfecting with bleach) all bedding, scratching posts, cat trees, litter box(es), and anything else the cat may have come into contact with.
+After dipping the cat every week, clean and disinfect all cat-related items (bedding, litter box, scratching post, etc.).
+If the infected cat has been in contact with other cats in the household, it is best to treat every cat to avoid cross-contamination and possibly passing the ringworm back and forth for months.

-Again, a word of caution, do NOT get the lyme dip solution into the cat's eyes or mouth as it is extremely caustic.
+Again, a word of caution: do NOT get the Lyme Dip solution into the cat's eyes or mouth as it is highly caustic.
 It is also a good idea to wear gloves to protect your hands and wear eye protection.

-Please note: Sporanox® is a prescription medication and should ONLY be administered under the care and guidance of a licensed veterinarian.
+Please note: Itraconazole is a prescription medication and should ONLY be administered under the care and guidance of a licensed veterinarian.